 Sensitivity – an asset?
 I hear you ask incredulously.
 Surely being sensitive can only hold you back in the world of business and entrepreneurship?

-- Empathy, the ability to sense what others are thinking and feeling, is another strength HSPs have.
-Knowing when to offer reassurance, or back-off when a client needs time to consider your offer, is invaluable.
+- The ability to sense what others are thinking and feeling is another strength HSPs have.
+Knowing when to offer reassurance, or back off when a client needs time to consider your offer, is invaluable.
 HSPs have an uncanny ability to tune into what’s really going on and sense any incongruity between a person’s words and true feelings.

 These are just 3 of the ways the Highly Sensitive trait can be an asset in your business.
 Once you start to understand and embrace your sensitivity, the ability for you and your business to thrive is limitless.